 Treatment for marijuana addiction can take place in several settings, including:

 Inpatient treatment involves staying in a 24-7 highly structured rehab facility monitored by medical professionals.
-It usually begins with a detoxification process, and then it will include a period of time whereby you, or your loved one, will engage in learning about your addiction and learn tools to manage non-use, all while being able to solely focus on recovery.
+It usually begins with a detoxification process, and then it will include a period of time during which you, or your loved one, will engage in learning about your addiction and learn tools to manage non-use, all while being able to solely focus on recovery.

 Intensive outpatient treatment includes receiving services for multiple hours, multiple days of the week.
 While there, you or your loved one will participate in: